-The people of Puerto Rico are facing severe austerity measures; a new study, Austerity Versus Green Growth for Puerto Rico, presents a way out of the debt spiral says Professor Robert Pollin
+At the Sanders Institute Gathering: The people of Puerto Rico are facing severe austerity measures; a new study, Austerity Versus Green Growth for Puerto Rico, presents a way out of the debt spiral says Professor Robert Pollin

 SHARMINI PERIES: It’s The Real News Network.
 I’m Sharmini Peries, coming to you from Burlington, Vermont.

 We’re at the Sanders institute gathering, where intellectuals, activists, policymakers are gathered, looking at the critical problems our world is facing, our country is facing, and to look at possible solutions.
 Puerto Rico has been struck twice, first by Hurricane Maria and then Irma.
 But even before that, it had a spiraling debt problem of negative growth.
 Since 1976, the special tax exemption in Puerto Rico had attracted giant corporations to set their headquarters in Puerto Rico.
 But when the tax exemption was phased out between 1996 and 2006, the corporations left and the island and economic growth in the island came to a grinding halt.